 21.4 Acquiring Goods and Services Abroad

-To the maximum extent possible, arrangements for goods and services needed while abroad should be paid directly to the vendor from the General fund account and/or Agency account established for the study abroad program.
-There are, however, situations where payment for goods and services abroad must be rendered at the time they are acquired.
-In these situations, institutions may utilize several methods to make payments while abroad.
+To the maximum extent possible, arrangements for goods and services needed while abroad should be paid directly to the vendor from the general fund account and/or the DS&S account established for collection of the Program Charge for the study abroad program.
+A contract should be created with vendors when arranging goods and services abroad and should be reviewed and approved by the institution as stated in Business Procedures Manual section 3.4.1.
+Payments should be made in accordance with approved contracts.
+There are, however, situations in which payment for goods and services abroad must be rendered at the time they are acquired.
+In these situations, institutions may use several methods to make payments while abroad.

-Any of the following (or a combination of) can be used for purchases and expenses associated with a studies abroad program:
+Any of the following (or a combination) can be used for purchases and expenses associated with a study abroad program:

 - Emergency situations